Kotlin Help

 If you add a watchOS target, like watchosArm64, the watchos source set is created, and the code from the apple, native, and common source sets is compiled to watchosArm64 as well.

-The Kotlin Gradle plugin creates type-safe accessors for all of the source sets from the default hierarchy template, so you can reference them without by getting or by creating constructions compared to the manual configuration:
+The Kotlin Gradle plugin provides both type-safe and static accessors for all of the source sets from the default hierarchy template, so you can reference them without by getting or by creating constructs compared to the manual configuration.

 Additional configuration